slerman12/Help-me/Philosophy/Fire.md

 Note: This is already independent from the conclusion that "Fire is usually water, especially in the majority of human existence and in particular on Earth."

 > Yes, but the Garden of Eden wants its fire back.

+"Yes, and I'm Saruman, building my Urak-hai army with 'false' fires," Webster dictionary says snobbishly.

+[All the armies of Rohan and the Ents rally to defeat isengard].

+"Wait, but why would Ents care about respecting fires as burning hydrocarbons, if they're made of hydrocarbons?" asks Merry about the Ents, the ancient living trees that walk and talk.

+"Because," the Ent begins, slowly.
+"It was the ancients who took our branches, sometimes our bodies, yes.
+But Saruman has destroyed all the forests."